-As an individualized program, the Liberal Studies major prepares students for life after college through a broad-based liberal arts education and the fulfillment of these overarching learning outcomes: interdisciplinary learning; career development; entrepreneurship and self-advocacy; and engaged citizenship.
+As an individualized program, the Liberal Studies major prepares students for life after college through a broad-based liberal arts education and the fulfillment of these overarching learning outcomes: interdisciplinary learning, career development, entrepreneurship and self-advocacy, and engaged citizenship.

-The Liberal Studies major serves incoming first-year students who have a clear sense of their academic goals and want to craft their own major of study; transfer students who want to maximize the use of previously earned credits by designing their own major; students who have not selected a major of study or who decide not to complete their initial intended major; and adult students who may already be working in their desired field but seek a degree completion program.
+The Liberal Studies major serves incoming first-year students who have a clear sense of their academic goals and want to craft their own major of study, transfer students who want to maximize the use of previously earned credits by designing their own major, students who have not selected a major of study or who decide not to complete their initial intended major, and adult students who may already be working in their desired field but seek a degree completion program.

 Students interested in the Liberal Studies major must meet the standard admissions criteria for Worcester State University.
-Incoming first-year and transfer students must meet with the director of Liberal Studies once they are admitted to to the university to discuss a program of study.
-These students will be required to enroll in LS-190.
-During this course they will submit a written plan of study to the director with a rationale for the selection of the areas of study.
-Once approved, this plan of study becomes the student's degree audit.
+Once admitted, incoming first-year and transfer students must meet with an academic advisor in the Academic Success Center to discuss a program of study.
+These students will then take LS-190, during which they will submit a written plan of study to the Chair of the Interdisciplinary Studies Department with a rationale for the selection of the areas of study.
+Once approved, this plan of study is reflected in the student's Degree Audit.

-This development of a program of study and review process allow for important conversations about a student’s academic and professional goals, the best use of transfer credits, and the selection of the two primary areas of study.
+This development of a program of study and review process allows for important conversations about a student’s academic and professional goals, the best use of transfer credits, and the selection of the two primary areas of study.

 Standards for Minimum Academic Performance in the Liberal Studies major

 Liberal Studies majors must meet the requirements for graduation as specified in the Undergraduate Catalog.
-These include the completion of a minimum of 120 credits with a 2.0 cumulative grade point average and a minimum 2.0 grade point average in the two areas of study.
+These include the completion of a minimum of 120 credits with a 2.0 cumulative grade point average and a minimum 2.0 grade point average in each of the two areas of study.

 Requirements for the Liberal Studies major

-The second area (15 or more credits) may be either another of the University’s established minors, a concentration, or a self-designed cluster of classes.
+The second area (15 or more credits) may be another of the University’s established minors, a concentration, or a self-designed cluster of classes.
 A maximum of 18 credits may be transferred in to this second area of the major.

-At least 15 credits in the Liberal Studies student’s two areas must be at the 300-level or above.
+At least 9 credits in the Liberal Studies student’s two areas must be at the 300-level or above.
 The program of study plan must reflect that at least 51 percent of the major credits are taken at Worcester State University.
 To receive a baccalaureate degree from Worcester State University, a student must complete 30 of the last 40 credits at Worcester State University.